 FOR THE BASE

-In a small pot add sugar and water, bring to a boil and continue at a slow boil for approximately 2 minutes.
+- In a small pot add the sugar and water, bring to a boil and continue at a slow boil for approximately 2 minutes.
 Remove from heat.

-In a blender add the chocolate chips and hot boiled sugar mixture.
+- In a blender add the chopped chocolate and hot boiled sugar mixture.
 Blend for approximately 2 minutes, pour into a bowl and let cool.

-In a medium bowl beat together cream and mascarpone until very thick, fold in cooled mixture until smooth.
-Divide evenly on the 12 cookie base mini pies.
-(I had enough filling left over to make 4 Popsicles).
+- In a medium bowl beat together the cream and mascarpone until very thick, fold in the cooled mixture until smooth.
+Pour onto the cookie base.

 “The greatest tragedies were written by the Greeks and Shakespeare … neither knew chocolate.”
 Sandra Boynton